Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

-One challenge with the \emph{one-shot baseline} method is that its checkpoint size gradually increases.
+\textbf{Intermittent Incremental Checkpoint:} One challenge with the above methods is that the checkpoint size gradually increases.
+As the training progresses the number of modified model parameters over a baseline will increase.
 One way to reduce this growth is to checkpoint a full model intermittently, so that the incremental view size can be reduced.
 We exploit the observation from Figure~\ref{fig:icp_cdf_chart} that the modified model size grows similarly from three different starting points.

 We use a simple history based predictor to decide when to take a full checkpoint.
 At the end of each checkpoint interval, it estimates the expected cumulative size of future checkpoints if another incremental checkpoint is taken, compared with the total expected size if a full checkpoint is taken (which will then reduce the future checkpoint sizes).
-Based on that, it decides whether to take a full checkpoint.
+Based on this comparison, the system decides whether to take a full checkpoint or stay with incremental checkpoint.
+The algorithm for this selection is as follows:

 Let $S_1,S_2,...,S_i$ be the sizes of the past $i$ incremental checkpoints, which follow a full baseline checkpoint with a size $S_0$. $S$ is expressed as a fraction of the full baseline checkpoint, such that $S_0=1$.
 Then, at the $(i+1)^{th}$ interval, \name faces two options: (1) create a full baseline checkpoint, or (2) create another incremental checkpoint.
 If a full baseline checkpoint is created, we estimate the future cumulative checkpoint size $F_{c}$ of the next $i+1$ intervals to be similar to the past $i+1$ intervals.
 That is, $F_{c} = 1+S_1+S_2,...,+S_i$.
 Alternatively, if an incremental checkpoint is created, the total checkpoint size of the next $i+1$ intervals is larger than, or at best equal to $I_c=(i+1)*S_i$.
 This relation holds, because starting at interval $i+1$ incremental checkpoint size will be at least $S_i$.
 Thus, at the $(i+1)^{th}$ interval, we do a full checkpoint if $F_c\leq I_c$, else we do an incremental checkpoint.
 We term this approach as \textit{intermittent incremental checkpoint}.
+This approach can be improved with more accurate prediction models, which are part of future work.